Discuss the dilemma

 After an initial investigation conducted around the Salonga National Park, as a result it there's a strong decay bonobos found greater amounts of human disturbance, additional efforts were made to monitor and protect these animals.

-WWF also provided training, improved transportation, and communications and other equipment on the ground for units working on anti-poaching in the national park Salonga and assistance to the Congolese Authority Nature (ICCN) to establish sustainable funding for the fight against poaching in the park. (
+WWF also provided training, improved transportation, and communications and other equipment on the ground for units working on anti-poaching in the national park Salonga and assistance to the Congolese Authority Nature (ICCN) to establish sustainable funding for the fight against poaching in the park.
+(World wildlife.2015)

 Conservationists should be aware that the preservation of the forest does not necessarily mean locking all forests in protected areas.